magiclen/passwords/README.md

 ```
 Then, the `is_common_password` function in `analyzer` module and the `is_common` method of a `AnalyzedPassword` instance are available.

-You should notice that after you enable the **common-password** feature, the time for compiling increases dramatically, because the *common passwords table* will be compiled into the executable binary file.
+You should notice that after you enable the **common-password** feature, the time for compiling increases dramatically, because the *common passwords table* will be compiled into the executable binary file as a hardcode array.

 ## Scorer